rticommunity/connextdds-py/docs/source/writer.rst

 Publications
 ~~~~~~~~~~~~

+An application uses DataWriters to send data.
+A DataWriter
+is associated with a single Topic.
+You can have multiple
+DataWriters and Topics in a single application.
+In addition,
+you can have more than one DataWriter for a particular Topic
+in a single application.

+A Publisher is the DCPS object responsible for the actual
+sending of data.
+Publishers own and manage DataWriters.
+A
+DataWriter can only be owned by a single Publisher while a
+Publisher can own many DataWriters.
+Thus the same Publisher
+may be sending data for many different Topics of different
+data types.
+When user code calls the write() method on a
+DataWriter, the DDS data sample is passed to the Publisher
+object which does the actual dissemination of data on the
+network.

 To create a DataWriter, you need a :ref:`topic:Topics`
 and a :ref:`participant:DomainParticipant`.
 Additionally,
 you may add a QoS parameter.